 While the show’s hard-hitting moments of truth allude to a sense of futility, the wonderful irony of it is that you can’t help rooting for the characters in spite of it all.
 Princess Carolyn, for instance, wants to feel valued and appreciated, making it all the more heartbreakingly endearing to see her go to such great lengths of putting out fires for people and doing whatever it takes to succeed in her career, even if it means putting her own needs on the back burner.
 Todd, meanwhile, is a person who’s drifting through life in a series of amusing yet seemingly meaningless adventures as he tries to find his direction in life.
 Diane’s tenacious desire to make her voice heard is admirable yet at the same time troubling, as she comes to discover that perhaps she doesn’t have what it takes to make it in the cutthroat world of journalism after all.
 That said, we also see that, like BoJack, she’s capable of hurting the people closest to her, even if it is unintentional, all to earn validation from the superficial masses.
 Her cynicism is in direct contrast to Mr. Peanutbutter’s optimism, adding more weight to the thickening cracks in their marriage.
 While Mr. Peanutbutter’s effortless charisma is just one of the many traits BoJack envies about him, even he possesses his own underlying sadness, making him empathetic as well.

 Thus, each of the characters’ struggles is a direct reflection of our own.
 As difficult as it can be to face the bleakness we all experience in our own lives to varying degrees, the show makes a point to highlight the importance of introspection.
 What are any of us doing here?
-This idea circles back to BoJack’s biggest dilemma, i.e., is he doomed to a life of unhappiness?
+This idea circles back to one of BoJack’s biggest moral dilemmas, that is, is he doomed to a life of unhappiness?
 As depressingly real as BoJack Horseman gets, it also offers glimmers of hope every now and then, providing those much-needed moments of clarity that allow you to take a step back, analyze and breathe.
 If there’s one uplifting message the show delivers above all the rest, it’s the reminder that it gets easier.
 The hard part is that you’ve got to work at it every day, whatever it is that you wish to accomplish, but it does get easier.
 It’s not too late.
 It’s never too late.